 Don’t forget to register too! (cfnc.us/newyear/register)

 The Center for a New Culture(CFNC), a 501(c)(3) non-profit corporation with tax-exempt status, is the fiscal sponsor for this event.
-It is a partnership of professional organizers who have been involved with social change and personal growth work for many decades.
+It is a partnership of grassroots organizers who have been involved with social change and personal growth work for many years.
 Find more info here and here.

 Yes!
 We have opportunities for volunteers.
-Please get in touch if there is some aspect of camp that you would like to help out with.
+Please get in touch at email@example.com if there is some aspect of camp that you would like to help out with.